 There are many countries that offer residency by investment programs.
 Many offer multiple options to choose from, making it very appealing to wealthy foreigners.

 Generally speaking, if you are a high net worth individual you will be welcome in most places.
 Since lots of countries like foreign capital, you will have an open front door to the country if you are bringing money to invest.

 We have been writing a lot about different citizenship by investment programs.
 We compared different countries, wrote about each country separately and explained the process of getting a second passport.
 But if you are not interested in a second passport (for example you already have a good one) but only care about residing in a different country and using its benefits such as favorable tax options you might want to consider residency by investment programs.

-As we already said many countries offer this type of residency program – 71 of them!
+As we already said many countries offer some type of residency by investment program – 71 of them!
 The number of these countries will probably expand in the future.

 What is residency and how is it different from citizenship?

 Residency lets you live in a country that is not your own.
 You are allowed to live in a country where you are not a citizen (yet), so it means that you still have your original passport.
 You are not allowed to vote or run for office but you have all the rights as the natives to that country.